Lasserini/Battleships/README.md

 ### 2.3 Target audience
 The website is aimed at people who enjoy quick games, its intended to be lighthearted enough to provide a fun experience.

+### 2.4 User Stories
+- As a user I want to play a quick game.
+- As a user I want to adjust the duration of the game.
+- As a user I want to easily understand what happens after I enter coordinates
+- As a user I want to know if my inputs are incorrect

+### 2.5 Owner Stories
+- As an owner I want to ensure invalid inputs are handled gracefully
+- As an owner I want to deliver an engaging gameplay experience
+- As an owner I want to publish a functional minigame

 ## 3. Features
 ### 3.1 Current Features